 (Left) Grand Ole Opry / YouTube / (Right) WBIR Channel 10 / YouTube

 Grand Ole Opry Mourns Deaths Of Members Jesse McReynolds & Bobby Osborne

-The Grand Ole Opry lost two of its longest and most legendary members within recent days.
+The Grand Ole Opry lost two of its longest and most legendary members within days of each other in 2023.
 Jesse McReynolds of Jim & Jesse died on June 23 at the age of 94.

 Prior to Jesse’s death, he was the oldest living member of the Opry.
 The Opry released a statement after his passing, saying, “Thanks for all the music and memories, Jesse.
 We love and miss you.”

 After Jesse died, Bobby Osborne of the Osborne Brothers became the oldest living solo member of the Opry.
 His singing partner and brother, Sonny, died in 2021.